norlen/symex/README.md

 error: could not compile `examples` due to 2 previous errors
 ```

-Until the is fixed it can remedied by running `cargo clean` and trying again.
+Until the issue is fixed it can remedied by running `cargo clean` and trying again.

 ## License